-Orange County Center for Resiliency, Education and Wellness (OC CREW): provides multidisciplinary services to young people ages 14 to 25, who are experiencing their first episode of psychosis.
+Orange County Center for Resiliency, Education and Wellness (OC CREW): Provides multidisciplinary services to young people ages 14 to 25, who are experiencing their first episode of psychosis.
 The intent of this program is to reduce the duration of untreated psychosis (DUP) for young people with Schizophrenia or Schizophreniform Disorders to improve long-term prognosis.

-Orange County Post-Partum Wellness (OCPPW): program addresses the short-term treatment needs of new mothers in Orange County, up to one (1) year postnatal, experiencing moderate to severe postpartum depression.
+Orange County Post-Partum Wellness (OCPPW): Provides early intervention services and short-term mental health treatment for new mothers in Orange County, up to one (1) year postnatal, experiencing mild to moderate postpartum depression.

-Outreach and Engagement Collaborative: provides mental health preventative services to the unserved and underserved mentally ill population.
+Outreach and Engagement Collaborative: Provides mental health preventative services to the unserved and underserved mentally ill population.
 It is designed for those people who have had life experiences that may make them vulnerable to mental health problems, but who are hard to reach in traditional ways because of cultural or linguistic barriers.